 You’ve decided to set up a concussion care practice and you know you can’t do it alone, but you don’t know who to include in your care team.
 Let’s talk about the disciplines commonly involved in concussion care.
 When you’re creating your concussion medical practice, it’s important to keep in mind the scopes of practice each professional covers to make sure there are no gaps in your team:

-First, the Point Person: this is a qualified healthcare provider who serves as the point person on the concussion care team and makes return to activity decisions.
+Point Person: this is a qualified healthcare provider who serves as the point person on the concussion care team and makes return to activity decisions.

 Athletic Trainer: Athletic trainers get specific education in recognizing signs and symptoms of concussion at the point of injury.
 They also serve as an important liaison between family members, school, and other healthcare providers.